-When it comes to purchasing a slit lamp, there are five important factors that should always be considered – illumination, magnification power, slit width/length, filter capabilities and the light source.
-Whether you’re in the market for a new one or upgrading from an older model, these five categories should be considered carefully during your research.
-Not all slit lamps offer just one equipment feature that performs every observation, so it’s essential to review their functions carefully before making a purchase.
+Coburn recommends looking into these five important factors to be considered when researching slit lamps – illumination, magnification power, slit width/length, filter capabilities and light source.
+Whether you’re in the market for a new slit lamp, or upgrading from an older model, these five categories should be considered carefully during your research.
+Not all slit lamps offer just one equipment feature that performs every observation, so it is essential to review their functions carefully before making a purchase.

 Slit lamps come in one of two illumination types – the tower illumination type (a.k.a “Haag Streit”) and the integrated illumination type (a.k.a “Zeiss”).
 What’s the difference?
 The Haag Streit style provides the light source from the top of the instrument, while the Zeiss style supplies the light source from the base.
-When it comes to which is best for a practice, it is ultimately a practitioner’s preference as to which is illumination type is needed.
-There are a number of illumination techniques that are used during a typical examination; i.e. retro, diffuse/direct, focal broad beam, focal slit illumination, specular reflection, and sclerotic scatter, to name a few, all allowing the examiner to view the various structures and tissue of the eye correctly.
+It is ultimately a practitioner’s preference as to which illumination type is needed.
+There are a number of illumination techniques that are used during a typical examination; i.e. retro, diffuse/direct, focal broad beam, focal slit illumination, specular reflection, and sclerotic scatter—all allowing the examiner to view the various structures and tissue of the eye correctly.

 This is the adjustment feature of the slit (light).
-Similar to the magnification power, the slit length/width should be adjustable the use different methods of observation.
-Van Herick’s technique requires a 60° slit and 6x-10x magnification into the limbus in order to measure the angle of the anterior chamber, while a 45°-60° angle and 16x-20x magnification is needed to perform either the conical beam or corneal cross-section techniques.
+Similar to the magnification power, the slit length/width should be adjustable to use different methods of observation.
+Van Herick’s technique requires a 60° slit and 6x-10x magnification into the limbus to measure the angle of the anterior chamber.
+A 45°-60° angle and 16x-20x magnification is needed to perform either the conical beam or corneal cross-section techniques.
 Depending on the exams your practice is performing, you will want to understand the width/length features of your slit lamp.

 Most slit lamps offer cobalt blue, red free, neutral density, heat absorbing, grey, yellow filter and/or diffuser.
-Whether you are assessing the tear film quality and break up (cobalt blue), or differentiating pigment lesions from blood vessels in the retina (red free), you should be sure to fully review the filter capabilities of the slit lamp you are purchasing to find the one that best fits the needs of your practice.
-Refer to the comparison chart on the next page for more information.
+Whether you are assessing the tear film quality and break up (cobalt blue), or differentiating pigment lesions from blood vessels in the retina (red free), be sure to review the filter capabilities of the slit lamp you are purchasing to find the one that best fits the needs of your practice.
+Refer to the comparison chart below for more information.

 5. Light Source

-There are many other characteristics that are important to professionals in the field, but light source seems to be a hot topic for many.
+There are many other characteristics that are important to professionals in the field, but light source is a hot topic for many.
 Most modern slit lamps offer a halogen or LED source option for illumination.
-LED bulbs last considerably longer and many examiners feel these offer a “cooler” light which makes viewing the retina easier, as they do not emit heat like halogens can, making them more comfortable for the patient.
+LED bulbs last much longer and many examiners feel these offer a “cooler” light to make viewing the retina easier.
+LED does not emit heat like halogens can, making them more comfortable for the patient.

 There are a variety of slit lamps on the market today that offer these features, with some offering more than others, but let us be sure to compare apples to apples.
-Here is a brief look at the top slit lamp manufacturers and how they compare to each other, on the above mentioned features.
+Here is a brief look at the top slit lamp manufacturers and how their features compare: